 When we think of regression, we think of bugs.
 That’s the first thing that pops into our minds.
 As with many other things, there’s a deeper meaning, if we just look closer.

 We have two kinds of usage for the word regression.
-We use it to describe a test suite that we run at the end of specific functional testing, to make sure everything is still working.
-We also use the term, technically, to describe an event when a test (either automated or manual) broke, when before it has passed.
-The first usage comes from the second; because we broke so much that had worked before, we needed to build a whole suite of tests to make sure nothing slipped by before the next release.
+We use it to describe a test suite (unit tests, integrgation tests, end-to-end tests. etc.) that we run at the end of specific testing cycle, to make sure everything is still working.
+We also use the term, technically, to describe an event when automated tests (or manual) broke, when before it has passed.
+The first usage comes from the second; because we broke so much that had worked before, we needed to build a whole suite of automated tests to make sure nothing slipped by before the next release.

 We use the term “regression” to describe the system quality that has regressed.
 In short, something that worked before, now doesn’t.
 We have changed course, and instead of making progress, we are now regressing.